-If Past to Present Archaeology cancels your archaeological experience for any reason within Past to Present Archaeology’s control, we will refund 100% of what you have contributed towards your experience at the time of cancellation.
+If Past to Present Archaeology cancels your archaeological experience for any reason, within Past to Present Archaeology’s control, including coronavirus, we will refund 100% of what you have contributed towards your experience at the time of cancellation.
 Alternatively, you may prefer that your contribution can be carried over to another of our projects.

 We strongly encourage participants to buy flexible, refundable tickets, and cancellation insurance, as a precaution.
 Past to Present Archaeology can take no responsibility for any cancellation or amendment penalties incurred through your travel company if you are required to change your plans as a result of cancellation by Past to Present Archaeology.